1894380339/TO-DO-API/README.md

                }

 Create database:
-    - In mysql, reate new database with name is mydata
+    - In mysql, create new database with name is mydata
     - In terminal, run:
       + python manage.py makemigrations
       + python manage.py migrate